 2. Convenience for Consumers

-Studies by Visa show that Americans are twice as likely to carry a phone as cash and those between 18 and 34 are four times more likely.
 For a lot of young consumers, paying through an app on their phone is the preferred method simply because they don’t carry anything else.
-The big retailers (like Starbucks, Walmart, etc.) already offer mobile payments, and savvy business owners are following suit.
+Large retailers (like Starbucks, Walmart, etc.) already offer mobile payments, and savvy business owners are following suit.

-Accepting mobile payments can also have the added benefit of speeding up the checkout process (instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device) – meanwhile staff can focus on customer service instead of handling transactions.
+Accepting mobile payments can also have the added benefit of speeding up the checkout process.
+Instead of waiting for an attendant, customers can pay any clerk with payment-equipped mobile device, which lets your staff focus on customer service instead of handling transactions.

 Reborn Cabinets, a Southern California-based business, allows their customers to pay via a mobile device, making it not only convenient, but more comfortable knowing that the person that is collecting their payment is a legitimate representative of their business.